fuwen01/stunning-octo-winner/README.md

 As such, a skewed normal distribution is taken and we are able to obtain a winning guess of 0.17 when we set the average/peak of the normal distribution to the 1.5-th order (most people are a 1.5-th order thinker).

+In this script, we plot the graph of Guess vs Order as well as the distribution of the thinkers.
+2 ways are also used to determine x_sum: 1 being iteration and another being recursion through fold.